borisdayma/dalle-mini/README.md

 ### Dependencies Installation

-For inference only, use `pip install git+https://github.com/borisdayma/dalle-mini.git`.
+For inference only, use `pip install dalle-mini`.

 For development, clone the repo and use `pip install -e ".[dev]"`.
 Before making a PR, check style with `make style`.